e271828e/Flight.jl/prototypes/kernel/NOTES.md

-publication, one buffer copy per frame-top boundary behind a release/acquire `@atomic latest` read by `latest(sim)`. `run!`'s frame takes its §11.1 anatomy — drain, integrate, boundary sequence, publication — and the epoch tests' slot writes move onto the machinery the θ = 0 discriminator was built expecting.
+publication, one buffer copy per frame-top boundary behind a release/acquire `@atomic latest` read by `latest(sim)`. `run!`'s frame takes its §11.1 anatomy — drain, integrate, boundary sequence, publication — and the epoch tests' root-input writes move onto the machinery the θ = 0 discriminator was built expecting.
 Two stand-ins enter the table.

 **Increment 10 — the roster and claims.** §11.3 wholesale over increment 9's
 cell machinery: `attach!`/`detach!` as stopped-sim operations behind the run